How Internet of Things Making Buildings Smarter?

-With upsurge in technology, we have experienced the untold potential of smart devices.
+With the upsurge in technology, we have experienced the untold potential of smart devices.

 But, when it comes to Smart buildings, it sounds startling, right?